parthiv-krishna/sam-fpga/README.md

 This will generate the Vivado project inside the subdirectory `sam-fpga`.

+With the project now open, click on `Generate Bitstream` on the left side menu.
+This runs various steps to generate the FPGA programming bitstream.

+Once this completes, go to `File -> Export -> Export Hardware`.
+Make sure to select the option to include bitstream.
+Export the hardware to some known location (recommended: just inside the `hw` directory).

-### Rebuilding the project (e.g. after new RTL files are added or the block diagram is changed)
+### Rebuilding the project
+You will want to do this after new RTL files are added or the block diagram is changed.
+If you're just editing existing RTL files, you won't need to rebuild the project; you'll just re-generate the bitstream and re-export the hardware using the existing project.

 Since the `build.tcl` script easily builds the project repeatably, it's easiest to just rebuild.
 ```bash
 cd hw